 How internships are treated under Indian law

 There is no single Internship Act in India.
 Employers have to read internships through existing laws and guidance.
-A few important points stand out.

 Apprentices and formal trainees